gjonit/Crypto-Analysis/README.md

 # Crypto-Analysis
 Selects 3 pairs of crypto currencies, saves their data in a MySql database and finds and analyze Log Returns, Value at Risk and Expected Shortfall

+# The code
+You need to manually include the Binace API keys.